Resume – Mark Barabas

 HEALTH CARE FACILITIES ACCREDIATION PROGRAM

-• Surveys and consults for acute care, CAH and acute care rehab hospitals, including LTACH’s
+Surveys and consults for acute care, CAH and acute care rehab hospitals, including LTACH’s, Member of Surveyor Review Group

-• Performs accreditation preparation surveys as a consultant insuring compliance with the CMS standards
+ Performs accreditation preparation surveys as a consultant ensuring compliance with the CMS standards

-• Served as a member of the Bureau of Accreditation and Surveyor Advisory Counsel
+ Served as a member of the Bureau of Accreditation, Special Advisor, Accreditation Consultant, Seminar Faculty, member of the Surveyor Advisory Counsel and assigned to train novice surveyors.

 Senior Vice President of Operations 2012-2017